Definition of Tacit Culture

 - Plural: tacit cultures

-- Tacit culture is compared and contrasted to explicit culture.
+- Tacit culture is contrasted to explicit culture.

 - Hall, Edward T. 1959.
 The Silent Language.
 Garden City, NY: Doubleday.